-Tavia DeFazio became registered in Radiography by the American Registry of Radiologic Technologists in 2005 after graduating from UHC School of Radiologic Technology.
-Following her graduation from UHC School of Diagnostic Medical Sonography in December 2006, she obtained Sonography registries in Abdominal, Obstetric/Gynecologic, and Vascular Technology from the American Registry of Diagnostic Medical Sonographers.
-She completed her Bachelor of Science Degree from Fairmont State University in May 2010, and a Master of Science in Healthcare Administration from Fairmont State University in November 2021.
+Micah Ford became registered in Radiography by the American Registry of Radiologic Technologists in 2017 after graduating from UHC School of Radiologic Technology.
+Following her graduation from UHC School of Diagnostic Medical Sonography in December 2018, she obtained Sonography registries in Abdominal, Obstetric/Gynecologic, Breast, and Vascular Technology from the American Registry of Diagnostic Medical Sonographers.
+She completed her Regency Bachelor of Arts Degree from Fairmont State University in May 2023, and will complete her Master's Degree in Healthcare Administration from University of Phoenix in the fall of 2024.
 She devotes full-time to the educational program and is responsible for the organization, administration, periodic review, continued development, and general policy and effectiveness of the program.